-A: No. However, a service dog must be specially trained to perform a task that aids a person with a disability.
+A: No. However, a service dog must be individually trained to perform a task that aids a person with a disability.
 This training is often times highly specialized and is not a just a simple task that a pet may be trained, such as “sit, down, stay”, etc. The service animal may know the mentioned commands, but is able to perform a specific task.
-You may home train a service animal, so long as it performs a task that aids with a disability and the animal exhibits proper behavior and etiquette required for public access.
+You may owner-train a service animal, so long as it performs a task that mitigates a disability and the animal exhibits the proper behavior and etiquette required for public access.

 Q: My city requires all dogs to be licensed and vaccinated, is my service dog an exemption?

 A: No. Service animals are not exempt to local licensing and vaccination requirements, local animal control policies or public health requirements.
 However, in some circumstances, a reduced or waived fee policy may be in place specifically for service animals.
 Check with your local licensing facility or ask a veterinarian for more information to get the best answer for the policies where you are located.

 Q: My city requires me to register my dog as a service animal; is this legal under the ADA?